isc-jmichie/FHIRTOOMOP/README.md

 Then, you can click on the Orchestrator Process.
 On the right, under Actions, click on Test button.
 We will create a Group Bulk FHIR export for all patients who are female and above 18 years old as follows:

 ![image](https://github.com/user-attachments/assets/b9725519-675a-4ff7-9d63-e98d1dfbc351)
+Click on invoke testing service.
+View the Visual Trace.
+This contains information on the flow being executed.
+As a result of this flow, the Bulk FHIR export should be initiated.
+You can go back to the Bulk FHIR Coordinator UI to view the state of the export.
+Once the export is done, go to the Production once more and select the Service.
+Under Messages on the right you can see the Bulk FHIR file being picked up.
+It should be send to the S3 bucket.